-Phase I development also provides for construction by Emera, a large energy and service company based in the northeastern United States and Canada, of a new maritime transmission link between Newfoundland and Nova Scotia employing two 180-kilometer (km)-long subsea cables that allows LCP power to be used in Nova Scotia.
+Phase I development also provides for construction by Emera Newfoundland and Labrador (Emera), a large energy and service company based in the northeastern United States and Canada, of a new maritime transmission link between Newfoundland and Nova Scotia employing a 180 kilometer (km)-long subsea cable system that allows LCP power to be used in Nova Scotia.
 The Emera project is not intended to be included in this review by the IE; it is covered in a separate IER.
 The second phase of the LCP is construction of Gull Island.